First Confirmed Record of Eurasian Magpie in Qatar

 The Eurasian Magpie typically inhabits open landscapes with scattered trees, including farmland, woodland edges, riverbanks, and semi-urban environments.
 It often avoids dense forests and is well adapted to areas influenced by human activity, where it benefits from available food resources and nesting sites include insects, small animals, eggs, nestlings, seeds, fruits, and carrion.
 Magpies are also known for their intelligence and adaptability, often foraging on the ground or in low vegetation and sometimes scavenging in urban areas.

 It is important to note that this record refers specifically to the Eurasian Magpie (Pica pica) and not the Asir Magpie (Pica asirensis).
 The Asir Magpie is a distinct species endemic to the Kingdom of Saudi Arabia and is restricted to the Asir highlands in the southwestern part of the country.
-It has a very limited and localized distribution and has not been recorded outside this region.
+It has a very limited and localized distribution and is known only from this region.

 References: